elvisdragonmao/emtech/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: ""
-labels: 'enhancement'
+labels: "enhancement"
-assignees: 'Edit-Mr'
+assignees: "Edit-Mr"
 ---

 ## ✅ What

 ## 🤔 Why

 ## 👩‍🔬 How to validate